oguzgelal/reclare/README.md

 Reclare is a lightweight library to manage the application state alongside business logic, without comprimising from predictability of the state.
 It is inspired by [Redux](https://redux.js.org/) and [the Elm architecture](https://guide.elm-lang.org/architecture/), and includes many of the familiar concepts.

 With Reclare, your **reducers** (state updater functions) and **reactions** (logic implementations) resides side by side under **declarations**, which gets invoked on one or many events that can be **broadcasted** from anywhere in your application.
 They are **situation aware**, and will only be invoked if the situation at the time of the event holds the given criteria.
-Declarations allows a functionality-first organisation of logic and state management; and with the **ducks files**, they can easily be splitted into logical units.
+Declarations allows a functionality-first organisation of logic and state management; and with the **ducks files**, they can be grouped by logical units.

 ## Basic Example